hbrawnak/toyapp/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails application

 This is ToyApp
 by [Habibur Rahman](http://www.facebook.com/follow.hbrawnak).